 Icinga is an open source monitoring utility that can monitor whole data centers ranging from one server to multiple servers, all from a single monitor system.
 Icinga2 is able to check the availability of resources such as system updates, networks and services.
 System administrators can receive alerts in case of serious issues like power outage, network failure…

 Conky is a free lightweight network monitoring application.
 It provides detailed information about your disk usage, CPU,RAM utilization, network devices, connections and processes.

 Conky can be installed via the following commands in Ubuntu (starting from 14.04):

 here is a sample output :

-“Linux Dash” is an open source, lightweight web based interface that displays detailed information about your Linux system such as CPU, RAM, running processes,file-system, users, real time bandwidth usage.
+“Linux Dash” is an open source, lightweight web based interface that displays detailed information about your Linux system such as CPU, RAM, running processes,file-system, users, monitor device bandwidth usage in real time.

 Since it is based on php, you would first need to install php package .
 Apache2 server would need to be installed as well .
 Issue the commands below :